RESOStandards/transport/DATA-DICTIONARY.md

 Due to the probabilistic nature of "fuzzy matching," some false negatives may be generated when local terminology too closely resembles RESO Standard items.

 Applicants are expected to provide a list of corrections [in a configuration file](https://github.com/RESOStandards/web-api-commander/blob/58485cc04f24e464c6c1313d25428d43835d7668/src/main/resources/ignored.json) they will submit at the time of certification to address any cases that arise.
 These corrections will be added to the testing tool in order to ensure that once a particular case has been addressed, it won't be flagged again in other cases.

-**12/29/2020 Note**: *This feature is complete and will be included in the MVP.
-This feature previously covered lookups but they will not be checked in DD 1.7, as discussed in the Certification and Transport groups.
-Heuristics will be applied for Data Dictionary resource and field names.* [*GitHub issue*](https://github.com/RESOStandards/web-api-commander/issues/37)*.*

 #### Data-Driven Matching